 Lauren is the Manager at WAHTN and is responsible for the business operations and day to day management of the WAHTN office.
 This includes coordinating the strategic planning process and managing the implementation of activities across WAHTN’s partners and stakeholders.

 Lauren’s broad experience has been gained from previous roles across a range of organisations in which she provided high level executive support.
-This included not for profit organisations in Sydney, at the University of Sydney Law School and within a number of divisions at the University of Western Australia.
+This included not-for-profit organisations in Sydney, at the University of Sydney Law School and within a number of divisions at The University of Western Australia.

-Administrative Officer, WAHTN
+Senior Project Officer, WAHTN